rmcgrai1/PyGame-Project/readme.txt

 The game has now started!

+If you have any problems, type: python setup.py build cp buid/lib.linux-YOUR_COMPUTER_SPECS/canv3d.so ./

+Your computer specs should be the last thing printed out after running python setup.py build.
+We pre-built for build/lib.linux-x86_64-2.6, but some machines in the library are 2.7

 GAMEPLAY:
 Connect to the sever, and try to shoot down anyone else online!
 Don't get yourself shot, though.